bzheng10/OpenSRA_dev/README.md

 -->

 # OpenSRA
 This repository contains the source code to OpenSRA_backend, developed by [Slate Geotechnical Consultants (Slate)](http://slategeotech.com/), with assistance from [NHERI SimCenter](https://simcenter.designsafe-ci.org/) and [UC Berkeley](https://ce.berkeley.edu/).
+The source code for the front end can be found [here](https://github.com/NHERI-SimCenter/OpenSRAFrontEnd).

 ## Developers
 Barry Zheng, PhD @ [Slate](https://slategeotech.com/people/)